ibrahimkonuk/django-easycomments/README.md

 ----------------------------------------------------------------

-Models.py:
+`models.py`:

-Add this properties at the end of your model that you want to comment.
+Add these properties at the end of your model that you want to comment on.
 ```
   from django.contrib.contenttypes.models import ContentType